irkghub/irkghub/README.md

       </p>
     </li>
     <li>
       <p align="center">Implement IaaC to automate the deployment of services and website on the Apache Web Server in CentOS using vagrant by configuring the vagrant configuration file.
+Get the vagrant image from here <b><i>https://app.vagrantup.com/rupak_bhandari/boxes/rupakcentos7</i></b>
       </p>
     </li>
     <li>